uber/h3/src/apps/fuzzers/README.md

 make fuzzers
 ```

 Generate a blank (zeroed) test case file.
-This will not be very interesting test case but is usedful
+This will not be very a interesting test case but is usedful
 for having files of the right size.

 ```